Daninsky/anoman-quest/README.md

 - Character model: erika_archer model from [Maximo](www.maximo.com)
 - Virtual Joystick from Asset Store
-- Let's Make: Top-Down Shooter in Unity video series by [Sykoo](https://www.youtube.com/user/SykooTV)
+- Let's Make: Top-Down Shooter in Unity and Inventory Tutorial In Unity video series by [Sykoo](https://www.youtube.com/user/SykooTV)

 ### **Answers for the Questions about Experience**